top

 Food offering

 An old man makes the paper effigy of the Hungry Ghost king on Staunton Street from scratch.
 This paper-craft master has now found new premises for his business.
 Chan Kwei-chow, who has been in the trade for more than 70 years, is well known for making larger-than-life paper idols and lanterns.
-He is to relocate his shop to the nearby Elgin Street.
+He has relocated his shop to the nearby Elgin Street.

 Ancestral altar